Finder slow? Here are 4 ways to fix it

 -

 Click CleanMyMac in the upper menu.
-Choose Preferences…
+Choose Settings.

 -

-Click on the Ignore list > Uninstaller.
+Click the Ignore list > Uninstaller.

 -

-Now, uncheck “Ignore system applications.”
+Now, deselect the checkbox next to “Ignore system applications.”

-Okay, finally we are ready to reset your Finder.
+Okay, finally, we are ready to reset your Finder.

 How to use CleanMyMac to reset Finder's related files: